emreyvz/selenium-page-object-pattern/README.md

 # Selenium Web Automation with Page Object Pattern

-A basic web test that created with the Page Object Pattern.
-To start test build & run mainTest.java file.
+A basic web automation that created with the Page Object Pattern.
+To start test, build & run mainTest.java file.

 ## Dependencies & Tools